mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

-# The Quest for the One Ring
+# The Quest of the One Ring
 ## A Linux Command Line Adventure

 *The fate of Middle Earth rests in your hands.
 Armed with only your terminal and command line skills, you must find the One Ring, carry it across Middle Earth, and destroy it in the fires of Mount Doom before the forces of darkness prevail.*